soderlind/content-poll/readme.txt

 No. The block is lightweight (~7KB JavaScript gzipped) and results are loaded asynchronously.
 No impact on page load times.

 == Changelog ==

+= 0.9.0 - 2025-11-19 =
+* Changed: PocketFlow multi-step AI flow is now always used for OpenAI and Azure OpenAI providers; the separate PocketFlow checkbox has been removed from settings.
+* Changed: OpenAI/Azure suggestions now always run through the topic-aware multi-step flow (keywords → poll draft → validation) for more structured questions and options.
+* Notes: Heuristic, Anthropic, Gemini, Ollama, and Grok providers are unchanged; heuristic fallback still applies when external providers fail.

 = 0.8.3 - 2025-11-16 =
 * Changed: Updated JavaScript dev tooling (`@wordpress/scripts`, `vitest`) and verified all JS tests and builds pass on the newer stack.